Yuri-Sh/RepData_PeerAssessment1/PA1_template.md

 ## Checking pre-requisites
-Since this study relies upon certain R packages, the missing packages will be automatically installed from the default repository (this is the [reference](http://stackoverflow.com/questions/4090169/elegant-way-to-check-for-missing-packages-and-install-them) to the trick.
+Since this study relies upon certain R packages, the missing packages will be automatically installed from the default repository (this is the [reference](http://stackoverflow.com/questions/4090169/elegant-way-to-check-for-missing-packages-and-install-them) to the explanation of the trick).

 ```r